weecology/PortalData/NDVI/README.md

 <img src="figures/portal_area.png" width="400px">

-The current data source is Landsat 8.
-The Portal area is covered by 2 tiles from the Landsat8 paths:
+The current data sources are Landsat 8 and 9. e.g. The Portal area is covered by 2 tiles from the Landsat8 paths:

 <img src="figures/tiles.png" width="400px">

+The current source is the USGS/EROS api.
+NDVI is calculated as (B5 - B4)/(B5 + B4).
+Thus, the USGS source indicates a distinct time series from the AWS source, in which sr_ndvi was provided pre-calculated.

 Other sources in the dataset include:

-* Landsat (a series of satellites)
+* Landsat (sensors 5-9, from a variety of sources)
 * GIMMS (an ensemble product from various AVHRR instruments on NOAA satellites)
 * MODIS (one instrument aboard the Terra & Aqua satellites)